Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Applications

-For reductive groups $G$, the GIT quotient is finitely generated over $k$ by a theorem of Nagata \cite{nagata}.
-We specialize to the case $G = \U_n$, which are non-reductive groups, so the GIT quotient is not guaranteed to be finitely generated over $k$.
-However, the GIT quotient is a categorical quotient \cite{newstead_intro}.
-For this reason, we will find the GIT quotient by constructing the categorical quotient of $\mathfrak{X}_G(X)$ by $G$.
+A theorem of Nagata \cite{nagata} shows that the affine GIT quotient is finitely generated over $k$, using that $G$ is reductive.
+However, specializing to the non-reductive groups $G = \U_n$, the ring of invariants is no longer guaranteed to be finitely generated over $k$.
+Hence, we will instead focus on the categorical quotient of $\mathfrak{X}_G(X)$ by $G$, which coincides with the affine GIT quotient for $G$ reductive \cite{newstead_intro}.
 We begin with the following lemma.